 Gaining chartership or extra qualifications, or finding employment with a FTSE 100 company, may result in a higher salary.
 Annual and performance-related bonuses exist in some sectors.

 Income figures are intended as a guide only.

-Working weeks typically range between 35 to 40 hours a week, with a working day usually being somewhere between 8am and 6pm.
+A working week typically ranges between 35 to 40 hours, with the working day usually taking place between 8am and 6pm.
 Flexi-time is sometimes available depending on the organisation.

 Interim, part-time and temporary roles are common.
 Career breaks are possible if skills, especially IT, are maintained.

 What to expect